crystalct/5plusbuttonsJoystick/README.md

 These two logic states are the simultaneousonly closing of the "UP" and "Down" circuits for the "Select" state/button and the simultaneous closing of the "Right" and "Left" circuits for the "Start" state/button, impossible to obtain in reality using the movement stick but identifiable by software.
 In this case the "Start" and "Select" buttons are perfectly usable for menus and choices to make when you are out of the action.

+### Revision 2.2

+* Pin-Layout for the SUB-D Connector corrected.
+It was a male connector and not a female connector.
+* D6 silkscreen was reversed.
+Now it is flipped and in the right orientation.
+* JPAUTO silkscreen corrected.

 ### C64/Vic20 or AMIGA
 Using **JCommodore** connector it is possible to configure whether the joystick is for a C64/Vic20 or for an Amiga.
 I recommend using an internal selector/jumper or soldering the right pads with a jumper wire.
 It is possible to use an external selector, but BEWARE, pressing the 2nd fire or the 3rd fire with the selector in the wrong position, the computer could suffer a short circuit shock.